Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

   these areas has the potential to boost sales revenues and profitability.

 ## Tools and Skills Used
+- Power BI Desktop (to create executive report).
-- Power BI
+- Power BI Service (to deploy and maintain Power BI assets).
-- Power Query (For ETL purpose)
+- Power Query (for ETL purpose, to make sure the analysis is based on cleaned and reliable data, free from any errors or missing values).
-- DAX (For creating Measures, Calculated Tables and Calculated Columns)
+- DAX (for creating measures, calculated tables and calculated columns).
-- Data Modelling (Building Relationships between tables, Column Formatting, Managing fields folders and hierarchy)
+- Data Modelling (creating relationships between tables, column formatting, managing folders and hierarchy).
-- Effective Visualization for Better Storytelling
+- Effective Visualization for Better Storytelling.